carpsesdema/AvA_Kintsugi/README.md

     ## Support Avakin's Mission

     Avakin is a labor of love from a solo developer.
 If this tool helps you build something amazing, saves you time, or just makes your coding life a little easier, please consider supporting its development.
 Every little bit helps me keep the lights on and continue making Avakin more powerful for everyone.

+    You can support the project via [Buy Me a Coffee](https://buymeacoffee.com/snowballkori)!

     ## Contributing